hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 Classes and defined types must be structured to accomplish one task.
 Below is a line-by-line general layout of what lines of code should come first, second, and so on.

 1. First line: Name of class or type.
 1. Following lines, if applicable: Define parameters.
+Parameters should be [typed](https://docs.puppet.com/puppet/latest/lang_data_type.html#language:-data-types:-data-type-syntax) and should include a documentation comment.
-1. Next lines: Includes should come after parameters are defined and before validation.
+1. Next lines: Includes and validation come after parameters are defined.
+Includes may come before or after validation, but should be grouped separately, with all includes and requires in one group and all validations in another.
-1. Next lines: Should validate* any parameters and fail catalog compilation if any parameters are invalid.
+   * Validations should validate any parameters and fail catalog compilation if any parameters are invalid.
 (See [ntp](https://github.com/puppetlabs/puppetlabs-ntp/blob/3.3.0/manifests/init.pp#L28-L49) for an example.)
 1. Next lines, if applicable: Should declare local variables and perform variable munging.
 1. Next lines: Should declare resource defaults.
 1. Next lines:  Should override resources if necessary.

-Parameters should be [typed](https://docs.puppet.com/puppet/latest/lang_data_type.html#language:-data-types:-data-type-syntax).
-For custom validation, type the parameter with a generic type and make sure additional constraints imposed by your logic are documented for public classes and defined types.
-Each parameter should include a documentation comment.

 The following example follows the recommended style: